magikghost/recur-macOS/build_docs.md

 - to get a raspberry pi working you need a micro-sd card with the operating system flashed onto it.

-__NEW V2.0 IMAGE WITH FIX COMING TOMORROW PLEASE WAIT!__

-- ~~the easiest way to run recur is by using [etcher] to flash your micro sd with my [modified image] of raspbian.
+- the easiest way to run recur is by using [etcher] to flash your micro sd with my [modified image] of raspbian.
-(i have tried to document my steps from a fresh image of raspbian to recur if you want to learn here [instructions to install] although this is more difficult and time consuming.)~~
+(i have tried to document my steps from a fresh image of raspbian to recur if you want to learn here [instructions to install] although this is more difficult and time consuming.)

 - insert sd card into pi